airbnb/polyglot.js/README.md

 var polyglot = new Polyglot({phrases: {"hello": "Hello"}});
 ```

-Polyglot doesn't do the translation for you.
-It's up to you to give it
+Polyglot doesn’t do the translation for you.
+It’s up to you to give it
-the proper phrases for the user's locale.
+the proper phrases for the user’s locale.

 A common pattern is to gather a hash of phrases in your backend, and output
 them in a `<script>` tag at the bottom of the document.
 For example, in Rails:

 `app/controllers/home_controller.rb`